 Despite huge increases in the market share of design-build projects, design-bid-build construction is still considered the traditional standard in modern construction.

-The design-bid-build process is broken down into two main phases: the design and project planning phase and the construction phase.
 Between those two phases is the bidding, where the project goes up for bids and contractors reach out to the owner to compete for the project.

-In the first phase, the owner and designer collaborate on not only the design of the building, but also the projected timeline, materials, and various other factors.
+In the first phase, the owner and designer collaborate on not only the design of the building but also the projected timeline, materials, and various other factors.
 After the bidding process, the project goes to the best-bidding construction company or contractor, who then takes the specs and plans and runs with them.

 How Does Design-Build Construction Differ from Traditional Approaches and Why Has it Taken Off?

-But the differences between the two methods go a lot deeper than that, particularly for the day-to-day experiences of both the companies and the customers.
 For example, design-build construction companies have to employ both home designers and construction professionals who can do amazing work with both things.
-Meanwhile, customers deal with only a single company when they go through the design-build approach.
+Meanwhile, customers deal with only a single company when they go through the design-build process.

 Benefits of the Design-Build Construction Approach

 The design-build construction approach offers several key advantages.
-We explore those advantages below.

 Reduced Costs

-For both owners and companies, the build-design approach offers serious cost savings.
-That’s largely thanks to the unified nature of the process.
 The company and customer establish a single overall project budget at the very beginning of the process, so there are no surprises for the customer later on.
 And because no time is wasted communicating between companies or setting up for project proposals, overall costs for the involved company go way down.

 Ultimately, a single company is left with responsibility for the project.
 On both ends of the equation, that means the team works together to keep costs down — both to stay within budget and increase profit margins.